George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.burst/Documentation~/csharp-string-support.md

     Debug.Log($"This value `{value}`");
 * Burst doesn't support `ToString()` of structs.
 It displays the full name of the struct instead.

-For more information, see the .NET documentation on [String interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated) and  [Standard numeric format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings).
+For more information, refer to the .NET documentation on [String interpolation](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/tokens/interpolated) and [Standard numeric format strings](https://docs.microsoft.com/en-us/dotnet/standard/base-types/standard-numeric-format-strings).

 ## Managed strings

-You can pass a managed `string` literal or an interpolated string directly to `Debug.Log`, but you can't pass a string to a user method or to use them as fields in a struct.
+You can pass a managed `string` literal or an interpolated string directly to `Debug.Log`, but you can't pass a string to a user method or use them as fields in a struct.
 To pass around or store strings, use one of the [`FixedString`](https://docs.unity3d.com/Packages/com.unity.collections@1.2/api/Unity.Collections.FixedString.html) structs in the `Unity.Collections` package:

 ```c#
 int value = 256;